Tax returns must be postmarked by midnight, Wednesday, April 15, 2014.

 Yes, under Utah law your income tax refund may be applied to any outstanding federal or state debt you owe.
 Your tax refund may not be refunded if you:

 During the review process we found an error on your documents.
 The letter tells you about the correction we made.
 Contact the Tax Commission if you have questions or you think the change is incorrect.
+See Email and Telephone Assistance for contact methods.

 You may have received an estimated bill as part of a non-filing audit.
 The Tax Commission received information (such as forms W-2 and 1099, or a federal return) that you earned income but didn't report it on a Utah return.
 That estimate may look high because it may not include deductions and credits (such as withholding).
 Contact the Auditing Division at 801-297-4600 for more information.

 You must file each year's return on the form for that specific year.
-Our forms page has forms from previous and current tax years.
+Our Current Forms page has forms from previous and current tax years.
 Call 801-297-2200 or 1-800-662-4335 for help.
 If you expect to owe both state and federal tax, the Tax Commission and IRS will work together to help you work out a payment plan.
 Under certain circumstances, penalties may be waived.
 See Pub 17, Waivers: Reasonable Cause for more help.